 Food and trade are closely linked because hunger is not just caused by a lack of food.
-In many parts of the world, more food is produced than is necessary to feed the surrounding population.
+In many parts of the world, more food is produced than is necessary to feed the population.
 For example, according to FAO Director-General José Graziano da Silva, "Latin America and the Caribbean, with a population of 600 million people, produce enough food to feed 750 million people; however, 49 million of the current population still suffers [from] hunger."
-In other words, hunger does not come from a lack of food, but it comes from a lack of access to food, often caused by inequality.
+In other words, hunger does not come from a lack of food, but it comes from a lack of access to food.
+Not being able to get food is often caused by inequality.

-The FAO plays an important role in promoting fair trade policies around the world.
-There is much debate about what should be considered "fair trade," though.
-Many economists advocate for "free trade," which is trade without any tariffs (taxes on imports and exports).
-Free trade allows people to purchase goods cheaply from other countries, increasing the overall availability of food.
-However, others argue that the lack of tariffs hurts the business of farmers in less developed countries who may not be able to compete with foreign goods.
-This makes countries rely more on foreign countries for food, and if the prices go up, they are in a difficult position.
+The FAO plays an important part in promoting fair trade policies around the world.
+There is much disagreement about what should be considered "fair trade," though.
+Many economists call for "free trade," which is trade without any tariffs (taxes on imports and exports).
+Free trade allows people to purchase goods cheaply from other countries.
+This can increase the availability of food.
+However, others argue that the lack of tariffs hurts the business of farmers in less developed countries.
+These farmers may not be able to compete with foreign goods.
+This makes countries depend more on foreign countries for food.
+If the prices go up, they are in a difficult position.
 Economists do not agree on what the ideal of "fair trade" is, and it is an area of active research and debate.
-Furthermore, because the agriculture industry typically employs some of the world's poorest workers, agriculture tends to be a topic with many different opinions in these debates.
-The FAO prioritizes helping countries to create and develop trade agreements that will be fair to everyone.
+Furthermore, because the agriculture industry typically puts to use some of the world's poorest workers, agriculture tends to be a topic with many different opinions in these debates.

+The FAO works hard helping countries to create and develop trade agreements that will be fair to everyone.
 In recent years, the FAO has helped countries draft more regional trade agreements (RTAs).
-These agreements establish small free trade zones in regions, usually where there are various developing countries.
+These agreements establish small free trade zones in regions, usually where there are developing countries.
 This helps protect farmers from cheap competition from highly developed countries like the United States, but also helps developing countries rely on each other regionally to prevent famines.
-These trade agreements may also place policy requirements on the countries that sign them.
+These trade agreements may also create policy requirements (rules) on the countries that sign them.
 For example, an RTA might require that the workers involved in agriculture be paid a minimum wage shared between countries so that one country cannot make its goods cheaper by paying its workers less.
 Ultimately, it is up to the countries involved to determine the conditions of the trade agreement with the support and guidance of the FAO.

 There is a direct relationship between food insecurity and economic inequality.
 For example, many poor agricultural workers do not have regular access to food and thus cannot achieve food security.
 The undernourishment of the workers decreases their productivity, contributing to the overall lack of food.
 Other inequalities are also evident.
 For example, women comprise 43% of the global agricultural workforce, yet receive only 7% of total agricultural investment.
-Addressing social inequalities like these can not only improve the livelihoods of those affected, but it can also boost agricultural production and increase food security.
+By working on these social inequalities, the FAO can improve the livelihoods of those affected, and also increase agricultural production and food security.